ermiasgelaye/sql-challenge/README.md

 ## Epilogue(Searching somone ID by using ID number)

-In this part I provide an evidence for any one who asked to "Search an Id" from the database, for example let seacrh employee ID number 499942 and It looks as follows the search result in pandas. :smile:
+In this part I provide an evidence for any one who asked to "Search an Id" from the database, for example let seacrh employee ID number 499942 and It looks as follows the search result in pandas. :smile: who is fool ?  :laughing:

 <table border="1" class="dataframe">
   <thead>